 - Land of Gold and Spices: Early Maps of Southeast Asia and Singapore

 Topographic maps depict contours and relief providing the viewer an idea of the three-dimensional sense of the area being mapped.
 1924 was the very first time Singapore had a complete set of topographic maps produced.
 This display provides an opportunity to see the complete set placed together as well as the first map to record the new status of Singapore from town to city (in 1951) – the six-sheet 1954 map of the city centre.

 Mind the Gap presents the works of three Singapore contemporary artists who harness the strategies of data collection and mapping to investigate what lies beneath the surface of contemporary life.

 In this work titled Bibliotopia, Michael Lee uses the device of the mind map to explore book culture in Singapore.
 This art installation draws on the print and on-line resources at the National Library and observations on how the book is ‘consumed’, to uncover the relationship between book, fiction and the city.

 Michael Lee is an artist, curator and publisher, who focus on urban memory and fiction, with emphasis on their contexts and issues of loss.

 Promenade, Level 8

-In the installation Outliers by Jeremy Sharma, are four white polystyrene blocks with undulating surfaces that capture the signals of dying stars (pulsars) in material form.
-Sharma, with the help of a pulsar scientist, has been collecting and categorising the radiographic data of selected pulsars.
-His work contemplates the profound space-time distance the signals of dying stars travel to communicate their death throes.
+In this installation Outliers by artist Jeremy Sharma, are four white polystyrene blocks with undulating surfaces which capture in material form the signals of dying stars (pulsars).
+Sharma, with the help of a pulsar scientist, has been collecting and categorising radiographic data of selected pulsars.
+The work contemplates the profound space-time distance the signals of dying stars travel to communicate their death throes.

 Jeremy Sharma instigates investigative processes to inform the formal expressions of his painterly and sculptural practice.